Hyperuniformity and non-hyperuniformity of zeros of Gaussian Weyl-Heisenberg Functions: Introduction and Results

 with

 and $\xi_k$ independent standard complex random variables.
 Other choices of $H$ may lead to non-analytic random functions.
 For example, if

 then

-where $G_0$ is the Gaussian entire function \eqref{eq_g0}, see \cite[Section 6.5]{hkr22}.
-The expression in brackets in \eqref{eq_g00} is the \emph{covariant derivative} of $G_0$ and is instrumental to study critical points of the weighted magnitude $e^{-\abs{z}^2/2} | G_0(z)|$ (see Section \ref{sec_gef}).
+where $G_0$ is the Gaussian entire function \eqref{eq_g0} and $\partial G_0$ is its derivative; see \cite[Section 6.5]{hkr22}.
+The expression in brackets in \eqref{eq_g00} is the \emph{covariant derivative} of $G_0$ and is instrumental in studying critical points of the weighted magnitude $e^{-\abs{z}^2/2} | G_0(z)|$ (see Section \ref{sec_gef}).
 Examples of GWHF relevant in signal processing are discussed in Section \ref{sec_intro_tf}.